nicholasjng/pybm/examples/sum-example.md

 ```

 But we need to adhere to a normal development workflow here!
 So instead of just
-hacking the new algorithm and pushing the changes, we need to create a feature
+hacking the new algorithm and pushing the changes, we should create a feature
-branch (we're calling it "linear-time"), containing our improved algorithm.
+branch (we're calling it "linear-time") containing our improved algorithm.
 The
 branch is already present in the example repository that you previously checked
 out.
 You can create a pybm benchmark environment for it with the following
 command, run from the repository root folder on `master`: